 We also enjoyed a fabulous four-course meal by local chef Jodok Dietrick at the opening ceremony.
 Glazed beetroot, fresh fish from lake Constance, smoked carrot, and a farmer’s cheese dumpling to finish it off.
 Austrians know how to eat!

 This is Austria, after all!
 You’re surrounded by mountains, with 1,500 sign-posted trails that range from challenging to leisurely.

 Austria uses a simple trail marking system to identify its difficulty.
 Yellow-white is easy, white-red-white is intermediate, and white-blue-white is expert.
 For the last two, you’ll want sturdy hiking shoes.

-Several houses are built in the style of modern Vorarlberg timber architecture, along with more modern builds like the community center that hosted our conference.
+Several houses are built in the style of modern Vorarlberg timber architecture, along with more modern builds like the community center that hosted our travel blogging conference.

 You can’t miss the town’s church while walking around.
 It dates back to the 13th century but has since undergone several major reconstructions to service the growing community while still retaining its historic features.

-While walking around Mellau, be sure to look out for Umgang, which are tall, wooded columns that tell you information.
+While walking around Mellau, look out for Umgang, which are tall, steel columns that tell you information.
 You look down through a small hole in the column and can read text that provides insights into the design culture of Bregenzerwald.

 Take the cable car.